chef/automate/components/automate-chef-io/content/docs/infra-server.md

       sudo chef-server-ctl org-create SHORT_NAME 'FULL_ORGANIZATION_NAME' --association_user USER_NAME --filename ORGANIZATION-validator.pem
     ```

-    The short name must begin with a lower-case letter or digit, may contain only lower-case letters, digits, hyphens, and underscores, and must be between 1 and 255 characters.
+    The short name must begin with a lower-case letter or digit, may contain lower-case letters, digits, hyphens, and underscores, and must be between 1 and 255 characters.
 For example: `4thcoffee`.

     The full organization name must begin with a non-white space character and must be between 1 and 1023 characters.
 For example: `'Fourth Coffee, Inc.'`.